LordHarkon/akasha-infinity/README.md

 # Akasha Infinity

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript
+This is a basic setup of a Discord bot using the sapphire framework written in TypeScript.